Overconfidence effect: Practical implications

+Overconfidence among experts

+Kahneman and Klein further document how most experts can be beaten by simple heuristics developed by intelligent lay people.
+Genuine expert intuition is acquired by learning from frequent, rapid, high-quality feedback about the quality of previous judgments.
+Few professionals have that.
+Those who master a body of knowledge without learning from such expertise are called "respect experts" by Kahneman, Sibony, and Sunstein.
+With some data, ordinary least squares (OLS) models often outperform simple heuristics.
+With lots of data, artificial intelligence (AI) routinely outperforms OLS.

 Individual differences

 Very high levels of core self-evaluations, a stable personality trait composed of locus of control, neuroticism, self-efficacy, and self-esteem, may lead to the overconfidence effect.
 People who have high core self-evaluations will think positively of themselves and be confident in their own abilities, although extremely high levels of core self-evaluations may cause an individual to be more confident than is warranted.

 Catastrophes

 The following is an incomplete list of events related or triggered by bias/overconfidence and a failing (safety) culture: